couchbaselabs/hands_on_n1ql/content/slide-78.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

-Partial Index:
+## Partial Index

 1. Index only portion of the index based on range expression.